fpco/safe-exceptions/README.md

 Runtime exceptions - as exposed in `base` by the `Control.Exception` module - have long been an intimidating part of the Haskell ecosystem.
 This package, and this README for the package, are intended to overcome this.
-By providing an API that encourages best practices, and explaining the corner cases clearly, the hope is to turn what was previously something scary into an aspect of Haskell everyone feels safe using.
+It provides a safe and simple API on top of the existing exception handling machinery.
+The API is equivalent to the underlying implementation in terms of power but encourages best practices to minimize the chances of getting the exception handling wrong.
+By doing so and explaining the corner cases clearly, the hope is to turn what was previously something scary into an aspect of Haskell everyone feels safe using.

 ## Goals